curl/curl/winbuild/README.md

  - `SSH2_PATH=<path>`            - Custom path for libssh2
  - `SSL_PATH=<path>`             - Custom path for OpenSSL
  - `ZLIB_PATH=<path>`            - Custom path for zlib

+## Cleaning a build

+ For most build configurations you can remove a bad build by using the same options with the added keyword "clean".
+For example:

+    nmake /f Makefile.vc mode=static clean

+ Build errors due to switching Visual Studio platform tools or mistakenly specifying the wrong machine platform for the tools can usually be solved by first cleaning the bad build.

 ## Static linking of Microsoft's C runtime (CRT):